vita-student-projects/3D_Human_Pose_Estimation_group11/README.md

 ### Dataset
 We used the Human3.6M dataset for our work.
 It can be downloaded from SCITAS (in ```work/scitas-share/datasets/Vita/civil-459/h3.6```).

+As the files where not properly uploaded on SCITAS, we tried many things: using the mini-dataset provided with the HEMlets paper, using another huamn3.6m on SCITAS (that uses CSV files, that we had to try and convert into something usable), etc...
+We where finaly able to use the data_2d_h36m.npz and the data_3d_h36m.npz files together with the videos.
+The ```dataset.py``` file allows the user to choose if they wish to use the entire dataset or just a particular batch or scene.

 ## Results